 Climate experts warn that if we don’t change our current pattern of consumption, we will continue to see the devastating effects of climate change.
-Earth is already experiencing the hottest temperatures in recorded history, rapidly melting ice sheets, extreme drought and wildfires, increasingly powerful hurricanes and tropical storms, as well as extreme flooding.
+Earth is already experiencing the hottest temperatures in recorded history, rapidly melting ice sheets, extreme drought and wildfires, increasingly powerful hurricanes, and tropical storms, as well as extreme flooding.
 Climate change is undoubtedly affecting our outdoor industries in Colorado.
 One study, published in 2017, found that climate change will shorten the winter recreation season across the U.S., with half as many downhill skiing days in some places by 2050 and up to 80 percent fewer by 2090.
 While governments and corporations can be slow to change, there is much we can do right now to reduce our carbon footprint.
-Switching to energy-efficient appliances, supporting solar and wind energy, driving/flying less and voting for politicians with strong climate agendas are all good changes, but one of the best things we can do right now is change our diet.
+Switching to energy-efficient appliances, supporting solar and wind energy, driving/flying less, switching to a vegan plant-based diet, and voting for politicians with strong climate agendas are all good changes, but one of the best things we can do right now is change our diet.

 There’s a growing awareness of how our diet impacts the environment.
-This is in response to a growing amount of research showing that diets rich in meat and dairy are far less sustainable compared to diets centered on plants.
-The environmental benefits of a plant-based diet are so convincing that virtually all major environmental groups are now promoting plant-based diets, including Greenpeace International, the United Nations Environment Program, the World Wildlife Fund and the Sierra Club.1-4
+This is in response to a growing amount of research showing that diets rich in meat and dairy are far less sustainable compared to diets centered around plants.
+The vegan plant-based diet impacts on the environment are so convincing that virtually all major environmental groups are now promoting vegan plant-based diets, including Greenpeace International, the United Nations Environment Program, the World Wildlife Fund and the Sierra Club.1-4